SuperEllipse/CDE_124_HOL/step_by_step_guides/english/03-development.md

 #### Launch a CDE Spark Connect Session

 Start a CDE Session of type Spark Connect.
-Edit the Session Name parameter so it doesn't collide with other users' sessions.
+ **IMPORANT** Edit the Session Name parameter to user your user name to avoid conflicts with other users ( e.g. user040-hol-session).
 You will be prompted for your Workload Password.
 This is the same password you used to log into CDP.

 ```
 cde session create \